0100101101011010/0100101101011010.github.io/resources/uw/biol342.md

 - can do colour differentiation as well as antibiotic selection
   - LacZ gene will either be disrupted
 - very small size, and very high copy number

+### W3 Q3

+- purify the protein (grow lots of fungus, centrifuge and purify) and find its sequence
+  - amino acid degradation
+- can't make a cDNA library because you want the introns, so make a *genomic* library
+- hybridize a probe to the gene (made using the sequence determined from the purified protein)

+### W3 Q4

+- cannot use PCR because you would have to do it for waaaay too many colonies, no time for that!
+-